alivaramesh/MIXEM/README.md

 `python run.py --config_path config.yaml --log_dir /path/to/existing/expe/dir --resume --dataroot /path/to/dataset/dir --lineardataroot /path/to/dataset/dir/for/lineareval --init_from /path/to/SimC:R/enocer/checkpoint`

 #### To train plain SimCLR
-Remove "Mixture" from the "model" in the config.yaml file.
+Remove "Mixture" from the "model" in the `config.yaml` file.

 ### Clustering

 To evaluate the clusters, use the `cluster_eval.py` script as follows:

 `python cluster_eval.py <dataset_dir> <dataset_name> <model_path> <model_config_path> <num_clusters>`

+### Correspondence
+alivaramesh@gmail.com

 #### Acknoledgements
 In developing our codebase, we have used [the implementation of SimCLR by Thalles Silva](https://github.com/sthalles/SimCLR)